Korean (Hangul) Keyboard Stickers

-Hangul keyboard layout, designed for Hangul character set.
+Hangul keyboard decals, designed for Hangul character set.

 Whether you want to learn a new language, move to another country, or write an email to your foreign friend - make sure you enjoy it.
-Your keyboard can be extended with another alphabet by using our keyboard layout stickers for Korean.
+Your keyboard can be extended with another alphabet by using our keyboard overlays for Korean.

 - Permanent print protected from sudden wear-off with special coating